ttys3/gnome-shell-extension-cursor-usage/README.md

    ```bash
    make install
    ```

+4. Log Out and Log In to your GNOME Shell session to refresh the extension list.

-4. Enable the extension using GNOME Extensions app or run
+5. Enable the extension using GNOME Extensions app or run the following command:

    ```bash
    gnome-extensions enable cursor-usage@ttys3.github.io
    ```